austin5627/OS-Project2/README.md

 - netid: user to run as
 - PROJDIR: path to project
+- CONFIGLOCAL: path to config file on local machine
-- CONFIGREMOTE: path to config file
+- CONFIGREMOTE: path to config file on running machine
 - BINDIR: path to java files
 - PROG: App